Office of Institutional Effectiveness, Strategy, and Innovation

 NCA SELF-STUDY PLAN ACTIVITIES:

 A NCA Newsletter, Volume I, Issue I, "Reaccreditation", was published in October 2013 and posted to the PSC webpage.
-As Philander Smith College prepares for a re-accreditation site visit on November 3-4, 2014 by the Higher Learning Commission of the North Central Association, this NCA Newsletter strives to provide useful information to the College community regarding the PSC Self-Study process and report.
-Additional information regarding Re-accreditation may be found on the Accreditation link on the PSC webpage.
-A NCA Newsletter, Volume 2, Issue 2, "NCA Update", was published and posted to the PSC webpage on January 9, 2014.
+As Philander Smith University prepares for a re-accreditation site visit on November 3-4, 2014 by the Higher Learning Commission of the North Central Association, this NCA Newsletter strives to provide useful information to the College community regarding the PSC Self-Study process and report.
+Additional information regarding Re-accreditation may be found on the Accreditation link on the PSU webpage.
+A NCA Newsletter, Volume 2, Issue 2, "NCA Update", was published and posted to the PSU webpage on January 9, 2014.

 UNCF/FASTAP GRANT ACTIVITIES: